-Until the most recent year, the funded ratio had been decreasing over time in part due to decreases in the discount rate, recognition of the 2008/2009 market losses and because the State had not been making the full Statutory contribution.
+Until 2021, the funded ratio had been decreasing over time due to decreases in the discount rate and because the State had not been making the full Statutory contribution.
 For 2021, the funded ratio reversed that trend and increased due to higher than expected asset returns and State contributions in excess of the Statutory contribution.
+The funded ratio on an actuarial basis increased again in 2022 and 2023, despite asset losses, as the State continued to contribute the full Statutory contribution.